 1. Snuza Hero SE Baby Movement Monitor

-Where To Buy: Snuza Hero Baby Movement Monitor is available at $107.99, and you can buy it here.
+Where To Buy: Snuza Hero Baby Movement Monitor is available, and you can buy it here.

 - The portable monitor can be clipped over the waistband of the baby’s diaper.

 - It is travel friendly and will monitor baby breathing while sleeping.